Seirdy/seirdy.one/content/posts/website-best-practices.md

 In defense of link under&shy;lines {#in-defense-of-link-underlines}
 ----------------------------------

-Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html), and hyperlinks are no exception.
+Some typographers insist that [underlined on-screen text is obsolete](https://practicaltypography.com/underlining.html)[^12], and that hyperlinks are no exception.
 I disagree.

 One reason is that underlines make it easy to separate multiple consecutive inline links: